 Be brief.
+Do not motivate the problem like you would do in a normal article.
+We have already done this for you in the main reference (see below).
 Save space for the Methods section.
-You can write something like the following text, but do not use the following text verbatim.
+You can write something like the following text, but do not use the following text verbatim: